Sabrinas Organizing

 Organizing A Boys Room In Just Two Hours

-Over the years, I have written a lot about organizing kids rooms.
-Recently, I worked with a client, and we were organizing a boy's room.
+Over the years, I have written a lot about organizing kids' rooms.
+Recently, I worked with a client to arrange a boy's room.
 The room was quite a mess, and there wasn't a place for many of the things the boy played with.
-Boys room are a lot easier than girls rooms, but they still need to have a place for everything.
-So, below are some of the ideas we used for this boy's room.
+Boys' rooms are often easier than girls' rooms, but they still need to have a designated place for everything.
+So, below are some of the ideas we used for organizing a boy's room.
 Remember, you don't have to spend a long time to organize a bedroom.
 This organizing session only took us two hours.
 And if you have help, it may take you even less time.

 Before kids room 2